A note on \'etale atlases for Artin stacks and Lie groupoids, Poisson structures and quantisation: Stacky affines

 for $\Spec \Omega^{\bt}_Y$ as in Example \ref{exOmega}.
 It should not be surprising that $\Spec \Omega^{\bt}_Y$ differs somewhat from $D_*Y_{\dR}$, since $\Omega^{\bt}_Y$ can recover the Hodge filtration while $Y_{\dR}$ cannot. \end{example}

-\begin{definition} Given a functor $F$ from $DG^+\CAlg(R)$ to sets, groupoids or simplicial sets, denote by $F^{\sharp}$ the sheafification (resp. stackification, resp. hypersheafification) of $F$ with respect to those \'etale maps (cf. Definition \ref{etdef}, Lemma \ref{etlemma}) $A \to B$ in $DG^+\CAlg(R)$ for which $f^0\co A^0 \to B^0$ is faithfully flat. \end{definition}
+\begin{definition} Given a functor $F$ from $DG^+\CAlg(R)$ to sets, groupoids or simplicial sets, denote by $F^{\sharp}$ the sheafification (resp. stackification, resp. hypersheafification) of $F$ with respect to those \'etale maps (cf. Definition \ref{etdef}, Lemma \ref{etlemma}) $A \to B$ in $DG^+\CAlg(R)$ for which $f^0\co A^0 \to B^0$ is faithfully flat. \end{definition} The faithful flatness condition amounts to saying that the associated morphism of schemes is surjective.

+\begin{lemma} If $F$ is an Artin $n$-stack over $R$, then the natural map $D_*F \to (D_*F)^{\sharp}$ is an equivalence. \end{lemma} \begin{proof} Take a cosimplicial diagram $B(\bt)$ in $DG^+\CAlg(R)$ equipped with a map $A \to B(\bt)$ from the constant diagram for which the relative latching maps are all \'etale in the sense of Definition \ref{etdef} and faithfully flat in cochain level $0$.
+We need to show that the map $D_*F(A) \to \ho\Lim_{r \in \Delta}D_*F(B(r))$ is an equivalence.